Zeshan316/Zeshan316/README.md

-- 👋 Hi, I’m @Zeshan316 a Full Stack Web Developer with experience of Eight years of working on web applications using the latest technologies, mostly the MERN/MEAN stack.
+- 👋 Hello, I'm @Zeshan316, a Full Stack Web Developer with eight years of experience working on web applications using the latest technologies, particularly the MERN/MEAN stack.

-- I strive to find opportunities to work with organizations that primarily focus on new and futuristic ideas, technologies, and efficient systems.
-Having been a part of such organizations in the past & present, I thoroughly enjoy working in teams that share the same vision.
+- I'm passionate about finding opportunities to work with organizations that focus on cutting-edge ideas, technologies, and efficient systems.
+Having worked with such organizations in the past and present, I greatly enjoy collaborating with teams that share my vision

 - Technologies I work with:
 - Front End: